Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 \item{\textbf{Observables measurements and physics analysis}}

-With ensembles of field configurations sampled from the desired distribution $p(\phi)$, correlation functions and further different physical observables can be evaluated, during which there'll be intensive operations on high-dimensional tensors (field configurations).
-Physics is thus also to be analyzed such as thermodynamics or phases transition (order parameter) of the system, different real-time dynamical properties, e.g., the reconstruction of spectral function or parton distribution functions (PDF) which form ill-conditioned inverse problem.
+With ensembles of field configurations sampled from the desired distribution $p(\phi)$, one can evaluate correlation functions and further various physical observables.
+This process involves intensive operations on field configurations which are high-dimensional tensors.
+Furthermore, the physics underlying the studied system must be analyzed, including thermodynamics, phase transitions (characterized by the order parameter), and also different real-time dynamical properties, e.g., the reconstruction of spectral function or parton distribution functions (PDF) represent a particularly challenging, ill-conditioned inverse problem.

 \item{\textbf{Sign problem}}